 I returned to work 3 days a week after a year’s maternity leave meaning another drop in pay, but more importantly I was a mum with a work/life balance I had never dreamed was possible in my old job.
 I wouldn’t swap it for the world, however I did get pretty fed up of having no spare money.
 Going part time meant that within 4 years I took a pay cut of over £25k a year, with childcare costs on top!

 I am very fortunate that we have enough for bills, food and all the essentials (largely due to my husband) but for a little while it took my brain to catch up with my pay packet and although my social life now consists more of nights in front of Netflix and softplay centres, things were still whacked on my credit card before I realised I could no longer clear it easily.

 I spent a few months feeling sorry for myself and thinking there was nothing to be done – until I decided to investigate ways to make money in my spare time.

 At first I was sceptical about a lot of it – yes, great, eBay selling works for *other people*, but it will never work for me.
-Matched Betting is too complicated, I’ll never understand it…etc, etc. If this is you right now then hopefully I can help convince you that if I can make money in my spare time, then you can too!
+Matched Betting is too complicated, I’ll never understand it…etc, etc.

 Ready to get started?